 On Saturday the 26th September 2014, the Irish Lodge of Research hosted a day of Masonic Research in the Tuckey Street Masonic Hall, Cork.
-This will be the 2nd major event held in 2014 to celebrate our centenary.
+This was the 2nd major event held in 2014 to celebrate their centenary.
 We asked some of the participants their thoughts on Freemasonry and research.
 A special thanks to all those who took part.

 Also read BOB'S BLOG